-On-campus crimes must be reported annually by the School and each student and employee is entitled to see this report (See Above).
-The School cannot prevent criminals from committing a crime on Hospital/School property.
-Security patrols that are random and staggered are used in hopes that such patrols will deter criminal activity while on hospital premises.
-A security system requiring use of an ID badge for access to the School is also utilized.
-However, there is no guarantee that there will be no criminal activity on hospital/School property.
-Annually, the School will offer programs on the following topics:
+On-campus crimes must be reported annually by the school and each student and employee is entitled to see this report (See Above).
+The school cannot prevent criminals from committing a crime on Medical Center/School property.
+Security patrols that are random and staggered are used in hopes that such patrols will deter criminal activity.
+A security system requiring use of an ID badge for access to the building is also utilized.
+However, there is no guarantee that there will be no criminal activity on Medical Center/School property.
+Annually, the school offers education on the following topics: